sleeyax/burp-awesome-tls/README.md

 The extension itself (.jar) and the local server binary (extension depends on your platform and arch).
 Make sure to rename the local server binary to `server.{EXT}`, where `{EXT}` is your platform's extension, e.g `server.dll` and place it somewhere in `PATH` OR at the same location where you downloaded the extension .jar file to.

-Semantic versioning is applied here and significant changes to the extension GUI are considered major.
+We use semantic versioning and significant changes to the extension GUI are considered major.
 This way you only need to swap out the server binaries when new minor versions are released.

 ## Manual build Instructions